thwinter2/DevOps/README.md

 ### Automatically configure a build environment and build job for iTrust (thwinter)

 For this task, we needed to extend the [Setup command](commands/setup.js) to take in the user's GitHub account username and password as arguments.
-A GitHub developer API key is required to be used as the password argument because the is the best way get cloning access to the iTrust repository that will be used in the Jenkins Job Builder.
+A GitHub developer API key is required to be used as the password argument because this is the best way to get cloning access to the iTrust repository that will be used in the Jenkins Job Builder.

 The iTrust application requires Java, Maven, MySQL, and Chrome in order to be fully functional.
 These applications were added to the [Environment task](cm/roles/environment/tasks/main.yml) installation list so that they would be automatically installed when the `pipeline setup` command is used.
 We also needed to create a MySQL user with a password in order to run SQL commands.
 Additionally, we stored the GitHub credentials in the Jenkins credentials manager so that they would be stored during the setup process and could be used during the Jenkins Job Builder phase.